VARDHAMANPATEL23/Linux-Auto-Updater-Script/README.md

     * `bun`
 * **NVM Aware:** Correctly sources `~/.nvm/nvm.sh` if it exists, ensuring it can find and update Node-managed packages.
 * **Interactive:** Prompts for confirmation before checking for updates and again before applying them.
+* **Responsive:** Includes a text-based spinner animation to show that long-running update tasks are in progress.
 * **Selective:** Allows you to opt-out of updating programming language packages (npm, Yarn, Bun) if you only want to run system updates.
 * **Safe:** Uses `set -e` to exit immediately if any command fails, preventing potential issues.